Confirmation in the Catholic Church

-Confirmation in the Catholic Church is one of the seven sacraments.
-It is also one of the three sacraments of initiation into the Catholic Church, the other two being Baptism and First Communion.
+Confirmation is one of the seven sacraments, and specifically one of the three sacraments of initiation into the Catholic Church, the other two being baptism and first communion.
+Some practices in relation to confirmation differ between the Latin Church and the Eastern Catholic Churches.

 Description

 The Catechism of the Catholic Church states:It is evident from its celebration that the effect of the sacrament of Confirmation is the special outpouring of the Holy Spirit as once granted to the apostles on the day of Pentecost ...
 Recall then that you have received the spiritual seal, the spirit of wisdom and understanding, the spirit of right judgment and courage, the spirit of knowledge and reverence, the spirit of holy fear in God's presence.
 Guard what you have received.
 God the Father has marked you with his sign; Christ the Lord has confirmed you and has placed his pledge, the Spirit, in your hearts.

 The Catechism sees the account in the Acts of the Apostles as a scriptural basis for confirmation as a sacrament distinct from Baptism:

 Now when the apostles, who were in Jerusalem, had heard that Samaria had received the word of God, they sent unto them Peter and John.
 Who, when they were come down, prayed for them, that they might receive the Holy Spirit.
 For he was not as yet come upon any of them; but they were only baptized in the name of the Lord Jesus.
 Then they laid their hands upon them, and they received the Holy Spirit.